auth0/nextjs-auth0/EXAMPLES.md

 });
 ```

-Users can then signup using the signup handler.
+Users can then sign up using the signup handler.

 ```html
 <a href="/api/signup">Sign up</a>